The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 		Those around Ethir Anduin are the remnants of the Ethir Folk Those in the steppes of Harondor are the remnants of the Dônan Harnendan represents those who of a mixed blood between Gondorian and Haradrim, but are not the descendents of the followers of Castamir
-	Broadbeams are the small amount of Dwarves that live in the White Mountains

 ### Possible Leaders